 We are offering to exchange, upon the terms and subject to the conditions set forth in this prospectus, Exchange Notes for an equal principal amount of Outstanding Notes.
 The terms of the Exchange Notes are substantially identical in all material respects to those of the Outstanding Notes, except that the transfer restrictions, registration rights and related special interest provisions applicable to the Outstanding Notes will not apply to the Exchange Notes.
-The Exchange Notes will be entitled to the benefits of the Indenture under which the Outstanding Notes were issued.
-See "Description of the Notes."
+The Exchange Notes will be of the same class as the Outstanding Notes.
 The Exchange Offer is not conditioned upon any minimum aggregate principal amount of Outstanding Notes being tendered or accepted for exchange.
 As of the date of this prospectus, \$459,764,000 in aggregate principal amount of the Outstanding Notes was outstanding.
 Outstanding Notes tendered in the Exchange Offer must be in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.